 Why are OLED TVs so expensive?

 It's definitely worth keeping an eye out for end-of-year sales.
-Black Friday and Cyber Monday usually have numerous good TV deals on OLED displays – and given their usually high starting price, you can often get hundreds discounted at the right time.
-Cheaper OLED TV deals though can still see notable price cuts that bring them more within reach of mid-range buyers.
+Black Friday and Cyber Monday usually have numerous good TV deals on OLED displays – and given their normally high starting price, you can often get hundreds discounted at the right time.
+Cheaper OLED TV deals can also see notable price cuts that bring them more within reach of mid-range buyers.

 - Check out the latest OLED TV prices and deals for more details